anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I never worry about action, but only inaction.
+Quote: A friend in power is a friend lost.

-By: Winston Churchill
+By: Henry Adams